 “Lion’s Mane increases my energy, doesn’t give me that weird head sensation that racetams induce in me, acts as an anti-anxiety agent, stacks great with caffeine + theanine, reduces the memory impairing effects of kratom, and increases my motivation.”

 Hot Water Extracted

-This is the optimal extraction method for bioavailability of Lion’s Mane’s constituent parts.
+This is the optimal extraction method for the bioavailability of Lion’s Mane’s constituent parts.

 Neuro-Stack’s Lion’s Mane is NOT mycelium that is grown on grain, this is what most mushroom products do, and it’s called “Grain Spawn” — That way of producing is antiquated and you lose 30–60% potency.
-If a mushroom supplement doesn’t explicitly state (and prove) that it is none-mycelium, none-grain spawn and grown on natural substrates (typically, old trees) it’s probably crappy mushroom stock not worth consuming.
+If a mushroom supplement doesn’t explicitly state (and prove) that it is non-mycelium, none-grain spawn, and grown on natural substrates (typically, old trees) it’s probably crappy mushroom stock not worth consuming.

-The danger in Chinese sourced mushroom is explained here…
+The danger in Chinese sourced mushrooms is explained here…

 I assume that everyone reading these posts understands that China geology contains the largest and most wide spread deposits of about all of the rare earth metals and many of the toxic heavy metals besides that class.
 The aquifer is contaminated with these.
 Extensive mining and intrusive extraction without regulation has caused the largest contamination area on the planet.
 I doubt if it is possible to obtain any products from China that do not exceed some toxic metal values.
 This is a real and present danger.